Tire Malfunctions Can Cause Serious Accidents and Injuries

 The National Highway Traffic Safety Administration collects information on defective tires for the government.
 Since Congress instituted this reporting system, millions of tires have been found to be defective and have been recalled.

 Some of those tires were the cause of thousands of collisions.
 These crashes were the cause of injuries and death.
 Though there has been a system of recalling bad tires, consumers should note that not every defective tire gets recalled.

 Recalls generally occur after several similar incidents.
 This means that multiple individual tires in the same line of tires have to fail before the government takes action.

 On the other hand, if only a single tire or a few tires are defective, it may be much harder to determine the problem.
 Further, it is less likely these tires will be subject to recall.
-However, just because a design of tire has not been recalled does not mean that it is safe.
+However, just because a design of a tire has not been recalled does not mean that it is safe.

 Tires With High Miles Blowout More Often

 Vehicles that log a great number of miles are more likely to use retreaded or recapped tires than new tires.
-Retreading is a common process for tires of semi trucks, racecars, delivery vehicles, buses, and even airplanes.
+Retreading is a common process for tires of semi-trucks, racecars, delivery vehicles, buses, and even airplanes.

-Retreading is a refurbishing of used tires.
+Retreading is the refurbishing of used tires.
 Additional rubber material is added to increase or restore the original tread depth.
 This results in usable tires with a much lower cost than new tires.
 Although, some contend there are serious safety concerns associated with this process.